 - Bayesian inference, stochastic processes, and computational physics.

-You can find a list of all my publication on my website.
-Here are a few highlights:
+You can find a full list of my publications at http://philbull.com/#papers

 I am currently offering PhD projects in theoretical and observational cosmology, in collaboration with other members of the Astronomy Unit and my collaborators in various other institutions.